Fans love the way Ringo Starr's son Zak Starkey shut down the chances of Beatles' children's supergroup

 Although there seems to be no chance of a supergroup formed of the children of The Beatles coming together anytime soon, Starkey, Dhani Harrison and Sean Lennon have all established their own respective careers in the music industry.

 Like his father, Starkey is also a renowned drummer, and has performed and recorded with The Who since 1996.
 He was also the third drummer to appear with the iconic Britpop band Oasis.
-More recently, however, he has been part of the band Mantra Of The Cosmos, which also stars Erasure’s Andy Bell and Happy Mondays members Bez and Shaun Ryder.
+More recently, however, he has been part of the band Mantra Of The Cosmos, which also features Oasis and Ride Andy Bell and Happy Mondays members Bez and Shaun Ryder.

+- READ MORE: Shaun Ryder and Zak Starkey on Mantra Of The Cosmos: “Do you know what a supergroup means?
+Four guys having a wank”

 Harrison on the other hand has his own career as a musician, singer-songwriter and composer, while Lennon is a songwriter, producer, and multi-instrumentalist.